-On April 15, 2010, the record date for the determination of stockholders entitled to notice of, and to vote at, our 2010 Annual Meeting, we had 23,794,484 shares of common stock outstanding.
-Each share of common stock is entitled to one vote on all matters properly brought before the 2010 Annual Meeting.
-The presence, in person or by proxy, of stockholders entitled to cast a majority of all the votes entitled to be cast constitutes a quorum for the transaction of business at the 2010 Annual Meeting.
+At the close of business on April 15, 2011, there were 30,334,574 shares of common stock outstanding and eligible for voting at the 2011 Annual Meeting.
+Only stockholders of record at the close of business on April 26, 2011, are entitled to notice of, and to vote at, the 2011 Annual Meeting.
+The presence, in person or by proxy, of stockholders entitled to cast a majority of all the votes entitled to be cast constitutes a quorum for the transaction of business at the 2011 Annual Meeting.